 - Your Gender - based on claims history, females are more likely to experience a disability and therefore will typically pay more for disability insurance than males.

 - Additional Riders and Policy Benefits - disability insurance policies are highly customizable and contain add-on benefits called "riders".
-These can include additional benefits for student loan repayment, cost of living adjustments that will increase any benefits paid to keep pace with inflation and even features that allow you to receive benefits if you are only partially disabled.
+For example, a cost-of-living adjustment rider will increase any benefits paid to keep pace with inflation.
+There are even features that allow you to receive benefits for student loan repayment and partial disabilities.
 All of these additional riders will increase the cost of disability insurance coverage.